k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07a_param_implementation_regular_mode.md

 Prerequisite: Verify that the LU_PARAMS table has been attached to the LU Schema.

-## Optional — Adding Parameters for Logical Unit
+## Optional — Adding Parameters to Logical Units

 1. Add the LU parameters to the **LuParams** MTable (located under *References* in the Project tree).